 “Don’t be a hater!”.

 The minute somebody starts talking trash, he is sent to the hate prison with H-A-T-E-R written on his forehead.
-An era of fake positivism is what this is.
-There is only a like button and very rarely a dislike one, which ironically is way cooler.

 The members of the positive cult and their fake smiley heads are hard to deal with.
 Their judgment is clouded by constant overdosing on wishful thinking.
 Those people don’t allow criticism in their lives.